Enloplatin: Structure

 Like any platinum-based antineoplastic drug enloplatin is a coordination complex of platinum.
 Its two bidentate ligands are a tetrahydropyran-containing amine and cyclobutane dicarboxylic acid (CBDCA).
 Its CBDCA ligand is identical to that of carboplatin.
-It was found to have similar pharmokinetics to carboplatin, indicating it is the CBDCA ligand and not the amine that most influences plasma pharmokinetics of these platinum complexes.
+It was found to have similar pharmacokinetics to carboplatin, indicating it is the CBDCA ligand and not the amine that most influences plasma pharmacokinetics of these platinum complexes.